 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Corporation is exposed to interest rate price risk to the extent that the note payable and investment in secured debt both bear interest at a fixed rate and interest rate cash flow risk to the extent that bank debt bears interest at a floating rate.
-The Corporation had no interest rate swaps or financial contracts in place as at or during the periods ended September 30, 2011 or March 31, 2011.
+The Corporation is exposed to interest rate price risk to the extent that the note payable and investment in secured debt both bear interest at a fixed rate and interest rate cash flow risk to the extent that bank debt, if any, bears interest at a floating rate.
+The Corporation had no interest rate swaps or financial contracts in place as at or during the years ended March 31, 2012 or March 31, 2011.